toggledbits/RGB-LED-Strip-Sequencer/README.md

 So, as it stands today, the project consists of:

 1. A custom-designed Arduino shield that creates all of the interfaces for the circuit: input, output, and power;
-1. An Arduino Sketch that drives the driver shield and the Trellis;
+1. An Arduino Sketch that drives the shield and the Adafruit Trellis;
 1. An enclosure designed in Fusion 360 to fit the current hardware configuration.

 ## Build One! ##

 If you want to build one, check out the Instructable I made about building this project.

-In this repository, you'll find the pieces you need: schematics, board design files (if you make the shield instead of just using a proto board or breadboard), and the Arduino Sketch.
+In this repository, you'll find all the pieces you need: schematics, board design files (if you make the shield instead of just using a proto board or breadboard), the Arduino Sketch, and the enclosure model (STL) files.

+The enclosure models are also [on Thingiverse](https://www.thingiverse.com/thing:2768560).